 Writing relatable Mary Sues with depth - Mary Sue (impossibly perfect characters who are embodiment of author's wish-fulfillment) is one of those storyteling problems that gets mentioned a lot, but there is a way to write such a character with depth.

 Here are the various published works I've done for films, animation, TV commercials, and print, as well as works-in-progress that I'm currently working on:

 Promise (novel) - A bittersweet, dark, modern fairy tale about love, faith, and sacrifice.
 This is the story I've been working on in different forms since 1998.
 It started as an idea for a graphic novel, then was written as a short story, then went into development as an animated short film (but funding fell through), then was planned as a multimedia novel, and now finally, being written as a novel.

 Darkness Falls (novel) - An epic urban fantasy series that explores various sociopolitical themes through the lens of supernatural catalysts.
-If you imagine what our world would be like if magick and the supernatural was real, then imagine how the world powers and different government agencies, corporations, organized crime, and civilians would utilize the supernatural powers for their own purposes, then you'd have a pretty good idea what the series is about.
+If you imagine what our world would be like if magick and the supernatural were real, then imagine how the world powers and different government agencies, corporations, organized crime, and civilians would utilize those powers for their own gains, then you'd have a good idea what the series is about.
 It is in a way, a complete reimagining/reboot of my graphic novel series Enchanted from the 1990s.
 This is me taking what I started as a young man and reworking it with the maturity and insights I have gained in the years since.

 Silent Storm (novel) - A psychological supernatural thriller that examines the relationship between obsession, illusions, happiness, and sacrifice.
 I've been working on this one on and off since around 2001.

-Waiting For Snow (novel) - A tragic story about the friendship between a lonely little girl and a man who's lost everything in his life.
+Waiting For Snow (novel) - A heartbreaking yet hopeful story about the friendship between a lonely little girl and a man who's lost everything in his life.